buy the book ribbon

 We’re going to use Ansible, because it’s relatively popular, because it can do everything we need it to, because I’m biased that it happens to be written in Python, and because it’s probably the one I’m personally most familiar with.

 Another tool could probably have worked just as well!
-The main thing to remember is the concept, which is that, as much as possible we want to manage our server configuration declaratively, by expressing the desired state of the server in a particular config syntax, rather than specifying a procedural series of steps to be followed one by one.
+The main thing to remember is the concept, which is that, as much as possible we want to manage our server configuration declaratively, by expressing the desired state of the server in a particular configuration syntax, rather than specifying a procedural series of steps to be followed one by one.

-Let’s dip our toes into ansible, and see if we can get it to run a simple "hello world" container on our server.
+Let’s dip our toes into Ansible, and see if we can get it to run a simple "hello world" container on our server.

 infra/ansible-provision.yaml (ch11l001)